-The 2020 annual meeting of stockholders of Airgain, Inc. will be held on Thursday, June 25, 2020, at 9:00 a.m., Pacific Time, via a live webcast for the following purposes, as more fully described in the accompanying proxy statement:
+The 2021 annual meeting of stockholders of Airgain, Inc. will be held on Wednesday, June 23, 2021, at 9:00 a.m., Pacific Time, via a live webcast for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect two directors to serve as Class I directors for a three-year term to expire at the 2023 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2020; and - 3.
+- 1. To elect two directors to serve as Class II directors for a three-year term to expire at the 2024 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 3.
 To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.

-As noted above, due to the COVID-19 pandemic for the safety of all of employees and stockholders and taking into account recent federal, state and local guidance that has been issued, our annual meeting will be a virtual meeting of stockholders, which will be conducted solely by remote communication via a live webcast.
+As noted above, due to the COVID-19 pandemic and in the interests of the safety of all of our employees and stockholders our annual meeting will be a virtual meeting of stockholders, which will be conducted solely by remote communication via a live webcast.
 There will not be a physical meeting location, and stockholders will not be able to attend the annual meeting in person.
 This means that you can attend the annual meeting online, vote your shares during the online meeting, and submit questions for consideration at the online meeting.
-To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/AIRG by 5:00 p.m.
-Eastern Time on Tuesday, June 23, 2020, or the Registration Deadline, as described in the proxy materials or your proxy card.
+To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/AIRG as described in the proxy materials or your proxy card.
 As part of the registration process, you must enter the Control Number shown on your proxy card.
-After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the annual meeting, will be emailed to you.
+After completion of your registration further instructions, including a unique link to access the annual meeting, will be emailed to you.

 The foregoing items of business are more fully described in the accompanying proxy statement, which forms a part of this notice and is incorporated herein by reference.
-Our board of directors has fixed the close of business on April 27, 2020, as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Our board of directors has fixed the close of business on April 27, 2021, as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.

 Accompanying this notice is a proxy card.
-Whether or not you expect to attend our annual meeting, please complete, sign, and date the enclosed proxy card and return it promptly, or complete and submit your proxy via phone or the Internet in accordance with the instructions provided on the enclosed proxy card.
+Whether or not you expect to attend our virtual annual meeting, please complete, sign, and date the enclosed proxy card and return it promptly, or complete and submit your proxy via phone or the Internet in accordance with the instructions provided on the enclosed proxy card.
 If you plan to attend our annual meeting via live webcast and wish to vote your shares personally, you may do so at any time before the proxy is voted.